malikabusufyan/sociaHub/README.md

 npm install
 Create a .env file in the backend directory and configure the following environment variables:

-PORT=5000
+1:- PORT=5000
-MONGODB_URI=mongodb://localhost/social-media-app
+2:- MONGODB_URI=mongodb://localhost/social-media-app
-JWT_SECRET=your-secret-key
+3:- JWT_SECRET=your-secret-key

-Replace your-secret-key with a strong and unique secret key for JWT authentication.
+Note:- Replace your-secret-key with a strong and unique secret key for JWT authentication.

 ### Start the backend server:
 npm start

 ## Set Up the Frontend
 Open a new terminal window/tab.

 Navigate to the frontend directory of the project:

-cd social-media-app-clone/frontend

 Install the frontend dependencies: